Solve/Next

 The 4.5-day arc.

 Each day is structured around a core Think Wrong practice applied first in the classroom and then immediately in the field.
 The city is the campus.
 The mobility challenge is the curriculum.
-Your organisation is where it compounds.
+Your organization is where it compounds.

 ½